Vaccine type |

 0.5 ml |

-*Recommended for all people 50 years and older, and for age 18 years and older if immunocompromised (or expected to become immunocompromised).
-NIP - funded for age 70-79 years until 31/10/23. **Zostavax (NIP to 31/10/23) - registered age 50 years and older, single dose, Shingrix (NIP from Nov 2023) registered age 18 years and older, 2 doses, 2-6 months apart immunocompetent, 1-2 months immunocompromised.
+*Recommended all people 50 years and older, funded age 65 years and older and 18 years and older if special risk.
+Shingrix registered age 18 years and older, **2 doses, 2-6 months apart immunocompetent, 1-2 months immunocompromised.
 Exclude contraindications, and check

 Human Papilloma Virus (HPV) NIP: single dose at 12-13 years. |